smg8n/merugu.5/README.md

   -v Verbose option: this option affects what information is saved in the log file.
 Usage: ./oss -v

-Default output log file is 	log.txt
+The output log file is log.txt

 Description
 We use bitmap for storing available process blocks, and shareable resources.